nelfurion/hacktues-PoC/README.md

   - Pages have their own name
   - Pages have their own href
   - Pages have their own html
+  - Pages are rendered in a template

 ###Navigation
   - Navigation renders all pages, that have the nav flag set to 'true'
   - Added dynamically

+###News can now be added
+  - Title
+  - Content
+  - Date

 ##Dependencies